Eliza Fletcher: Everything we know about the kidnapping of Memphis teacher

 The 34-year-old is the granddaughter of the late local businessman and philanthropist Joseph “Joe” Orgill III, who founded the Memphis hardware supply company Orgill.

-The family-ran business is now worth $3.2bn and employs 5,500 people in Memphis.
+The private, family-ran business is now worth $3.2bn and employs 5,500 people, with the Orgill family well-known in the local area.

+The company website describes Orgill as the “world’s largest independently owned hardlines distributor providing retailers across North America and in more than 60 countries throughout the world access to over 75,000 products and industry-leading retail services.”

-Instead of working in the family business, Ms Flethcer is a local kindergarten teacher.
+Instead of working in the family business, Ms Fletcher became a local kindergarten teacher.

+She is married to Richard Fletcher III and they have two boys together.

 Register for free to continue reading